Portfolio: General Administration, Safety, and Services

 Mayor

-On October 29, 2025, we will once again be able to vote for the House of Representatives.
-These are interim elections, because the current cabinet fell after 336 days.
-That is unfortunate, because the Netherlands is facing major challenges and the world is uncertain.
+On October 29, 2025, we will once again have the opportunity to vote for the House of Representatives.
+These are midterm elections, as the current cabinet fell after 336 days in office.
+That is unfortunate, because the Netherlands faces major challenges and the world is uncertain.
 Yet it is also an opportunity: to once again choose a brighter and better future for all of us.

-The right to elect your representatives is not something that can be taken for granted.
-In 1781, Joan Derk van der Capellen wrote The Democratic Manifesto in Appeltern.
-He explained that equality and freedom are the foundations of democracy.
-He called on all Dutch citizens to work together to elect wise and sensible people to govern the country.
+The right to elect your representatives is by no means a given.
+In 1781, Joan Derk van der Capellen wrote Appeltern Democratic Manifesto* in Appeltern .
+He explained that equality and freedom are the foundation of democracy.
+He called on all Dutch people to come together and elect wise and sensible individuals to govern the country.

 Van der Capellen believed in liberty, equality, and fraternity.
-Democracy means that everyone is equal: before the law and to each other, regardless of wealth or status.
+Democracy means that everyone is equal: before the law and in the eyes of one another, regardless of wealth or status.
 Because no one has authority over another, we must make decisions together.
 Power lies with the people, not with a king or a higher authority.

-In our municipality, you can vote at any polling station, including in Appeltern, the birthplace of our democracy.
-And while you're there, why not take a lovely walk through the Heerlijkheid Appeltern?
-Perhaps with Joep van den Brink's audio tour to make it even more special.
+In our municipality, you can vote at any polling station, including the one in Appeltern, the birthplace of our democracy.
+And while you’re there, why not take a nice walk through the Heerlijkheid Appeltern?
+Perhaps with Joep van den Brink’s audio tour to make it even more special.